-Every year Merck Pharmaceuticals hosts an pitch day for the most promising start-ups in their in-house accelerator program.
+Every year, Merck Pharmaceuticals hosts a pitch day for the most promising start-ups in their in-house accelerator program.

-My 2 teams were experts in using Artificial Intelligence in the medical field (specifically, using AI to do an initial diagnosis of MRI scans), and they were a combination of doctors and lawyers.
+My 2 teams were experts in using Artificial Intelligence in the medical field (specifically, using artificial intelligence to do an initial analysis of MRI scans), and they were a combination of both doctors and lawyers.

 In this kind of situation, practice is the most important thing you can do to get a feeling for what is "too much information".
 So we did practice rounds, one after another.
 The first lesson was about the benefit of using a visible countdown timer.
-There are phone apps available, which changes colors when it gets close to the end, first to yellow, then to red.
-This works much better than trying to keep an eye on the exact time, which when you phone is laying nearby, is hard to do.
+There are phone apps that change color close to the end, first to yellow, then to red.
+This works much better than trying to keep an eye on the exact time, which is hard to do when your phone is laying nearby.

-Our next focus was on the slides.
-A 10 slide deck is a staple of start-up pitch days everywhere.
-While in their case it was fixed what every start-up needed to have, a lot times this will be up to the individual.
-So if you find yourself in this situation the ideal slide deck would look something like this:
+The 10 slides you need in your start-up pitch deck Our next focus was on the slides.
+A 10-slide deck is a staple of start-up pitch days everywhere.
+While in this case there was a fixed requirement for the number of slides, a lot of times this will be up to the individual.
+So if you find yourself in this situation, the ideal slide deck would look something like this:

 1) A title slide